bartbriek/inventori/README.md

 Inventori is a small application that makes your current AWS infrastructure visible by making API requests via the Javascript SDK of AWS.
 In many organizations development teams have a good overview of the newer parts of the infrastructure, but it becomes blurry when all the infrastructure needs to be visualized.
-And who are we kidding, documenting not the best part of the job, but our future selfs or replacements will be ever gratefull.
+And who are we kidding, documenting is not the best part of the job.
-Inventori tries to solve this for a few of the many components of the AWS infrastructure.
+Inventori tries to solve this for a few of the many components of the AWS infrastructure as is.
+By dynamically visualizing your infrastructure, you always have the real world visualization and not a months, weeks, days or even hour old overview.

 ## Capabilities
 - [x] List VPCs